the-turing-way/the-turing-way/book/website/community-handbook/consistency.md

 The {ref}`ch-style-guide` chapter already provides guidelines for maintaining a consistent style across the book.
 However, not all chapters follow these suggestions since they're often written asynchronously by different authors.
 This pointed towards a need to encourage and support our contributors to maintain consistency throughout the chapters in _The Turing Way_ guides.
 Achieving this goal alone is reasonably challenging.
-Therefore, this chapter will guide our contributors by outlining a step-by-step checklist for consistency.
+Therefore, this chapter will outline a step-by-step consistency checklist that will guide our contributors.
 Each step will point them towards what consistency checks to look for as they design and develop chapters in _The Turing Way_ or bring consistency across the existing chapters.

 (ch-consistency-requirements)=